 After reading the above you should be asking so why is All In One SEO part of Stallion if it sucks so much?

 Because I extended what the AIOSEO plugin does (added 4 related keyphrases) and fully integrated the output into the Stallion theme files (I could have released Stallion All In One SEO code as a plugin, but the important stuff would only work with Stallion).

-By fully integrating the code into Stallion I was able to use the AIOSEO Title Tag not only to change the Title Element, but also to change the Continue Reading links anchor text, heading for comments and lots of other stuff.
+By fully integrating the code into Stallion I was able to use the AIOSEO Title Tag not only to change the Title Element (title tag), but also to change the Continue Reading links anchor text, heading for comments and lots of other stuff.
 Before adding All In One SEO code every internal link to this post would use title of the post “Stallion All In One SEO Plugin” as the the anchor text.

 On categories where this post is archived there could be a link to those posts twice from the main content (title of the post and the continue reading link) and from multiple widgets (Popular Posts, Recent Poses, Recent Comments), which means on some pages there could be 3, 4 even 5 links to this post and they’d all have the anchor text “Stallion All In One SEO Plugin”.

 On this page (in Stallion) the title of the post could be used several to hundreds of times if there’s a lot of comments.
 I was using the original title of a post for the responses to heading, SEO Super Comments links, comment on links, Related Posts plugin heading etc… this was good built in theme SEO, but it wasn’t ideal especially with how the Google Panda updates have been changing how Google looks at links (Google SEO is always moving).